pojntfx/networked-linux-memsync/docs/main.md

 One of the classic examples of pipelines is the instruction pipeline in CPUs, where different stages of instruction execution - fetch, decode, execute, and writeback - are performed in parallel.
 This design increases the instruction throughput of the CPU, allowing it to process multiple instructions simultaneously at different stages of the pipeline.

 Another familiar implementation is observed in UNIX pipes, a fundamental part of shells such as GNU Bash or POSIX `sh`.
-Here, the output of a command can be piped into another for further processing; for instance, the results from a `curl` command fetching data from an API could be piped into the `jq` tool for JSON manipulation[@peek1994unix].
+Here, the output of a command can be piped into another for further processing[@peek1994unix]; for instance, the results from a `curl` command fetching data from an API could be piped into the `jq` tool for JSON manipulation.

 ### Go

-Go is a statically typed, compiled open-source programming language released by Google in 2009[@donovan2015go].
+Go is a statically typed, compiled open-source programming language released by Google in 2009.
 It is typically known for its simplicity, and was developed to address the unsuitability of many traditional languages for modern distrbuted systems development.
 Thanks to input from many people affiliated with UNIX, such as Rob Pike and Ken Thomposon, as well as good support for concurrency, Go is particulary popular for the development of cloud services and other types of network programming.
 The headline feature of Go is "Goroutines", a lightweight feature that allows for concurrent function execution that is similar to threads, but more scalable to support millions of Goroutines per program.
-Synchronization between different Goroutines is provided by using channels, which are type- and concurrency-safe conduits for data.
+Synchronization between different Goroutines is provided by using channels, which are type- and concurrency-safe conduits for data[@donovan2015go].

 ### gRPC and Protocol Buffers